jeswinpeter/Java-Basics-/README.md

 # **BASIC JAVA CODES**
-//Difficulty level is indicated in brackets
+//_Difficulty level is indicated in brackets_